Athi-m-dev/Algorithms/heap/01-Introduction.md

 # What is a Heap?
  -- Heaps allow for storing and searching elements based on a specific criteria.
  -- Storing elements in an array or tree are common methods.
- -- The main task is to retrieve the smallest item from the set of data.
+    -- A heap is a specialized tree-based data structure that satisfies the heap property.

 # Why Use a Heap?
  -- Heaps are useful when you need to frequently access the smallest (or largest) element in a collection.